Erimelowo/OpenVR-Dynamic-Resolution/README.md

 - `alwaysReproject`: (0 = disabled, 1 = enabled) Enabling will double the target frametime, so if you're at a target FPS of 120, it'll target 60.
 Useful if you have a bad CPU but good GPU.

 ## Building from source

-For the time being, we only support Windows.
-We assume that you have a recent Visual Studio (2022), git and cmake.
+We assume that you have a recent Visual Studio (2022), Git and CMake.

 ```
 git clone --recursive https://github.com/Louka3000/OpenVR-Dynamic-Resolution.git